Our summer camp season provides a wide range of activities for children ages 8 to 15.

 (Children Camps 1 & 2 Pick up is Friday @ 8pm)

 Our kitchen staff will do their best to accommodate the following dietary needs:

 However, due to the open nature of our kitchen, please be aware that there is always risk of cross contamination.

-If a camper is anaphylactic to any foods, or has a food intolerance, like celiac, vegan an allergy, or special diet not listed above, the kitchen will not be able to accommodate their dietary needs.
-In these instances, a fridge and microwave will be accessible for them so they are able to supplement their meals during their stay.
+If a camper is anaphylactic to any foods, celiac, vegan or special diet not listed above, the kitchen will not be able to accommodate these dietary needs.
+In these instances, our camp fridge and microwave will be used to supplement their meals during their stay.

 REGISTRATION DAY BBQ